KirujanJe/image_classifier/README.md

 **Image Classifier** is a simple web application that allows users to upload an image and have a pretrained AI model classify its contents.
 The application uses a convolutional neural network to analyze images and return predicted labels for objects within the image.

-This project demonstrates how deep learning models can be integrated into an interactive web interface using Python and Streamlit.
+This project demonstrates how deep learning models can be integrated into an interactive web interface using Python via Streamlit.

 **Author:** Kirujan Jegatheeswaran